neuroquery/pubget/README.md

 section), and the `tfidf` which hold the TFIDF features (the counts divided by article length and log document frequency).
 Moreover, `merged_tfidf` contains the mean TFIDF computed across all article parts.

+If all steps up to vectorization were successfully run and we run the same query again, the vectorization is skipped.
+If we want to force re-running the vectorization we need to remove the corresponding directory (or the `info.json` file it contains).

 ### Vocabulary mapping: collapsing redundant words